National Directive on Commercial Contract Research Studies

 Across the devolved nations within the UK, there are existing models that coordinate commercial contract research cost reviews.
 The current activities for the management of commercial contract research mandated in England aim to establish similar coordination models within England.
 These activities include a continued commitment to work closely with our cross-border colleagues to further align and integrate the way we work together to deliver for the life sciences sector.

-Impact of the National Directive on the life sciences sector
+Impact of the National Directive on Commercial Contract Research in the NHS

-NHS providers in England* are mandated to use an unmodified model site agreement to:
+NHS providers in England (and by inference, commercial sponsors) are mandated to use an unmodified model site agreement - unless HRA/HCRW waiver is provided - to:

 - remove variability across NHS providers by using the same model contract terms.
 This will minimise legal review requirements